 What we today see as a common occurrence was the result of a workforce revolution.
 For many, remote working and freelancing are the closest they’ll ever get to a nine-to-five job.

-This also means that companies have to resort to using remote PC monitoring software to ensure optimal productivity and prevent time theft from these workers as well.
+This also means that companies have to resort to using remote PC monitoring software or a software to monitor users' internet activity to ensure optimal productivity and prevent time theft from these workers as well.

 Even those that want to work free of office space constraints, strict company policies, and managerial guidelines, are covered by this practice - and many welcome it.